Trump confirms new visa restrictions coming, sounds off on protesters in FNC interview

 "I will.
 And I hope we can go directly to the Supreme Court.
 Maybe we can't.
 But if you read the opinion, we won.
 But we have to refile and everything is going to work out for DACA," he explained.
 "Yeah.
 We're going to refile and probably pretty soon."

+At the same time, the White House has vowed a compassionate solution and Trump vowed, "Everything's going to work out for DACA and the young people."

-He took the opportunity to praise those who came out to support him in Tulsa, Okla., for his campaign rally and addressed anti-police and government protests that have taken place following the death of George Floyd.
+He took the opportunity to praise those who came out to support him in Tulsa, Okla., for his campaign rally and addressed anti-police protests that have taken place following the death of George Floyd -- but also those protesting the rally itself and targeting controversial monuments.

 "That’s why I’m here, people want to do it.
 We had a lot of protesters that were nasty outside.
 I think the police did a very good job, but we had a lot of nasty protesters throwing things and screaming.
 They're disgraceful.
 They're a disgrace to our country," he said.
 "And that’s the game they want to play.
 I think we're going to do really well.
 The campaign's starting.
 These folks that showed up tonight -- they're amazing people."